Goshido/android-vulkan/docs/scene.md

 }
 ```

 `_count` contains number of detected penetrations.
 The `_penetrations` field contains an array with penetration information.
 Note you **MUST NOT** rely on `_penetration` array length beause it could be bigger than actual number of penetrations for performance reasons.
-The Indexing is from `1` to be consistent with _Lua_ conventions. `_depth` and `_normal` fields contain information how to resolve each penetration.
+The indexing is from `1` to be consistent with _Lua_ conventions. `_depth` and `_normal` fields contain information how to resolve each penetration.
 This values describe how to move shape box to eliminate penetration.
 Note that values are in the [physics coordinate system](./rigid-body-component.md#note-physics-coordinate-system).

 **Parameters:**